leahmirch/CIS427-Network-Sockets-Stock-Trading-System-Part-1/README.md

 - Leah Mirch (lmirch@umich.edu)
 - Dominic Baughman (baughboy@umich.edu)

+### Youtube DEMO Link
+Here is the link to the demo:

 ### Introduction
 In this first project for CIS 421, we integrated a Stock Trading System within the netowrk socket.
 We did this by using C++ for the main code and SQLite for all the database related components.
 This program uses network programming techniques and and a Unix based system to allow for the client and server to work together.
 The actions this system can take are BUY, SELL, LIST, BALANCE, SHUTDOWN, and QUIT.